 PsyD in Educational Psychology

 Take your career to the next level by enrolling in our PsyD in Educational Psychology program.
 With this higher education psychology program, you’ll be given the opportunity be among educational psychologists and to learn more about leadership, supervision, psychopharmacology, developmental psychopathology, and so much more.
-If you’re looking to make a difference in children’s personal and academic lives, our PsyD in Educational Psychology program can help you get there.
+If you’re looking to make a difference in children’s personal and academic lives, our PsyD in Educational Psychology program can help you get to be an educational psychologist.

 Alliant International University: Get Your School Psychology Degree

 Are you ready to start your school psychology career?
 If so, take a look at the master’s and doctoral programs at Alliant International University.

 Alliant’s California School of Professional Psychology (CSPP) offers an accredited psychology program.
 During your school psychology program, you’ll explore the ins and outs of child development, general psychology, counseling theories, research methods, and much more.

 Whether you’d prefer to attend courses at one of our California campuses or learn online, Alliant is a great place to get your school psychology career off the ground.
 Check out Alliant's graduate psychology programs today.